Tyler Dorsey

-Tyler Quincy Dorsey (Greek: Τάιλερ Κουίνσι Ντόρσεϊ, Tailer Kouinsy Ntorsey;February 18, 1996) is an American-Greek professional basketball player for Fenerbahçe of the Turkish BSL and the EuroLeague.
+Tyler Quincy Dorsey (Greek: Τάιλερ Κουίνσι Ντόρσεϊ, Tailer Kouinsy Ntorsey; February 18, 1996) is a Greek-American professional basketball player for Olympiacos of the Greek Basket League and the EuroLeague.
 He is also a member of the Greek national basketball team.
 He plays at the shooting guard position.
 After graduating from Maranatha High School, in Pasadena, California, he played college basketball for the Oregon Ducks.

 High school career

 Dorsey initially attended Ribét Academy in his freshman season.
 He then transferred to St. John Bosco High School, in Bellflower, California.
 In his sophomore season, he began to establish himself as a solid scorer, with a 17.0 points-per-game scoring average.
 He made a big impact afterwards, where, as a junior, he managed to help his team win the state championship, and was the star of the team, averaging 21.4 points per game, 6.0 rebounds, and 4.7 assists per game.

 In his senior year, he decided to transfer to Maranatha, due to his desire to return to his hometown of Pasadena.
-He was a standout player there, where he dazzled with his scoring and athletic abilities.
-He averaged 34.0 points per game, to go along with 10.4 rebounds, 3.7 assists, and 1.9 steals per game.
+While there, he averaged 34.0 points per game, to go along with 10.4 rebounds, 3.7 assists, and 1.9 steals per game.

 Together with his second state championship win, he earned the 2015 Gatorade State Player of the Year for California award.
 He had many impressive games, like the one where he scored 52 points, in an 85–60 win.
 He was able to be efficient in every game, shown by the fact that he finished in double figures in scoring all 30 of his games played.
 Despite being considered the 23rd-best player of his age group, he was not selected to play in the McDonald's All-American Game.
 He initially committed to play college basketball at the University of Arizona, but he changed his mind, and then committed to Oregon, instead, on February 2, 2015.